This tutorial is part of a series of tutorials we provide on content marketing and web content creation!

 WordPress Commenting

-The built-in WordPress Commenting system allows visitors, users and blog readers to interact with your site, post new comments, reply to existing comments, and actively engage with your content.
+The built-in WordPress Commenting system allows visitors, users and blog readers to interact with your site, post new comments, reply to existing comments, and engage with your content socially.
 This helps to create user-generated content …

-(Users can engage with your WordPress site and create user-generated content.
+(WordPress Commenting allows users to engage with your site and create user-generated content.
 Source: ElegantThemes)

 You can enhance the WordPress native commenting feature using commenting plugins that integrate comments with social media, helping to share and spread UGC around.

-For example, using a plugin like Disqus, IntenseDebate, LiveFyre, or CommentLuv can help attract more comments and create more user engagement on your site …
+For example, using plugins like Disqus, IntenseDebate, LiveFyre, or CommentLuv can help attract more comments and create more user engagement on your site …

 CommentLuv